 However, when browsing for wristwatches on the vast web, one of the most significant differences that stick out is the relative inaccuracy of automatic watches in comparison to the quartz equivalents.

 Why is that so?
 After all, mechanical and automatic watches cost significantly more, meaning, they should provide value for money.
 Is an automatic watch accuracy sufficient for convenient use?

 We’ll look into the factors that define the accuracy of automatic movement, and a lot of other questions that arise with the mechanism, such as the measurement of accuracy, whether it’s possible to adjust it, and the limits defining an accurate automatic watch.

-An automatic, or a self-winding watch, consists of several parts that are vital for the movement.
-The six principal parts you can find from any mechanical timepiece include:
+Automatic watches consist of several parts that are vital for the movement.
+The six principal parts you can find from any automatic timepiece include:

 1) A rotor – a half-circled metal weight that spins and whirls freely 360 degrees on the wrist, in that charging the mainspring

-2) A mainspring – stores energy to power a watch
+2) A mainspring – stores energy from the rotor and transfers it forward

 These are the parts you’ll find from any automatic watch.
 Still, with a more intricate watch that also features a chronograph function, a calendar, or an alarm, the more complicated the movement becomes.
 Every additional feature that is added to the mechanism is called a complication.

 The more complicated the system is, and the more parts and transitions it has, the higher is the probability of a time deviation.
 That is due to the various laws of physics affecting each and every part of the mechanism.

 Now, consider a watch with over a hundred small pieces under the rule of the laws of physics, and you’ll understand why it cannot keep a 100% accuracy level.